 Join the young professionals, of the IFH Junior Board this Friday, March 28th, from 9pm-12am at Rebel Bar & Grill in Chicago’s Wrigleville neighborhood for InterACT: Cocktailing for a Difference

 Wristbands are just $25 for three hours of quality cocktails, luscious libations, all in a PRIVATE room big enough for 200+ of our closest friends!

-What’s the catch?
-It’s our hope that you will give some of your drink dough to support the life restoring work of Interfaith House; a 64-bed interim housing respite care center, which provides help to Illinois’ ill and injured homeless adults.
+The last event, InterACT Art with a Heart drew in a number of folks looking to do their part to support the life restoring work of Interfaith House; a 64-bed interim housing respite care center, which provides holistic help to Illinois’ ill and injured homeless adults.
 IFH helps to restore their health, rebuild their lives and regain self-sufficiency.
 They provide bold solutions, not band-aids, to the problem of homelessness.

 You're going out anyway, might as well make it count right!?!
 RSVP here